Tombs around Hue

-There are tombs and pagodas everywhere in and around Hue.
-Those with an endless appetite for culture can sate themselves every day for a solid week, and there will still be more left on the table.
-But the majority of travellers we run across are satisfied with just a taste.
+Tombs and pagodas lie everywhere in and around Hue.
+Those with an endless appetite for culture could sate themselves every day for a solid week, with still more left on the table, but the majority of travellers are satisfied with just a taste.

-Tu Duc is on the most expansive grounds, and takes the most time to see.
-It's rivalled by Ming Mang, which is also on a large plot, but we thought Tu Duc was a little better.
+Tu Duc is on the most expansive grounds and takes the most time to see.
+It's rivalled by Minh Mang, which is also on a large plot, but we thought Tu Duc was a little better.
 Choose between the two so you don't suffer from tomb burnout, but then definitely see Khai Dinh -- it's in a different style from the others, is smaller, easier to visit, and in better shape.
-Gia Long is, by far, the best adventure in terms of a visit, it's usually deserted, and the ethereal natural beauty of the spot is hard to beat.
+Gia Long is, by far, the best adventure in terms of a visit; it's usually deserted and the ethereal natural beauty of the spot is hard to beat.

-From Le Loi head south on Dien Bien Phu (across from La Residence), for 2km until it ends at Nam Giao.
-Take a right on Le Ngu Cat, go 2.2km to where it tees with Nguyen Tran Cong Chua.
-Take a left, the tomb is 700 metres down, on the left.
+From Le Loi, head south on Dien Bien Phu (across from La Residence) for two kilometres until it ends at Dan Nam Giao.
+Take a right on Le Ngu Cat, go 2.2 kilometres to where it tees with Nguyen Tran Cong Chua.
+Take a left and the tomb is 700 metres down, on the left.

-From Le Loi head south on Dien Bien Phu (across from La Residence), for 2km until it ends at Nam Giao.
+From Le Loi, head south on Dien Bien Phu (across from La Residence), for two kilometres until it ends at Dan Nam Giao.
 Jog right then immediately left, heading south on Minh Mang.
-The tomb is 5km down on the right.
+The tomb is five kilometres down on the right.

-From Le Loi head south on Dien Bien Phu (across from La Residence), for 2km until it ends at Nam Giao.
+From Le Loi, head south on Dien Bien Phu (across from La Residence), for two kilometres until it ends at Dan Nam Giao.
 Jog right then immediately left, heading south on Minh Mang.
-Five km down you'll pass Khai Dinh Tomb on the right.
-Continue 1.3km, to where a short right turn leads on to the main highway.
-Take a left on the highway (northbound) 1km to the turn for Minh Mang on the left -- look for the roadside cafes and a blue sign.
-After turning left go straight, 2km, to where there's a left turn at the base of a hill -- more cafes mark the spot, but no sign.
-Take that left, the tomb is 800 metres down.
+Five kilometres down you'll pass Khai Dinh Tomb on the right.
+Continue 1.3 kilometres to where a short right turn leads on to the main highway.
+Take a left on the highway (northbound) a kilometre to the turn for Minh Mang on the left -- look for the roadside cafes and a blue sign.
+After turning left go straight for two kilometres to where there's a left turn at the base of a hill -- more cafes mark the spot and a sign.
+Take that left and the tomb is 800 metres down.

+From Le Loi, head south on Dien Bien Phu (across from La Residence) for two kilometres until it ends at Dan Nam Giao.
+Jog right then immediately left, heading south on Minh Mang.
+Five kilometres down you'll pass Khai Dinh tomb on the right.
+Continue 1.6 kilometres to where the road ends at the river.
+Take a left, and you'll come to a tollbridge to get over the river – prices vary, but it should be 10,000 VND – have the right money ready to save yourself a 10-minute haggle.
 Once you get to the other side, head away from the water to the 'main road' and turn left.
-A lot depends on where you're dropped off, but the turn for the tomb is about 3kilometres from the first boat landing.
+The turn for the tomb is about three kilometres from the toll-bridge.
 You'll find a very obvious intersection (not that there's any traffic out here) and you'll see a large village gate on your right.
 Go through the gate, and the tomb complex is a kilometre further on.
-If you get lost, ask for 'laang ya lawm', (Gia Long Tomb).
+If you get lost, ask for laang ya lawm, (Gia Long tomb).
 Everyone knows where the tombs are, but if you let someone lead you there, they will probably ask you to pay them.
 Anyway, it's worth it -- it's a really gorgeous and remote spot.

 Jump to a destination